cgkineo/adapt-devtools/README.md

 Once installed a button is added to the navigation bar.
 By default this is a cog icon.
 Select the button to reveal the following features.

+**Important:** if using [adapt-contrib-trickle](https://github.com/adaptlearning/adapt-contrib-trickle), please ensure that you are using the latest version.

 ##Question hinting

 Allows the user to toggle visual indicators which reveal how to answer correctly standard question components (gmcq, mcq, matching, question strip, slider, text input).